gmetrixr/docs/gmetri-docs/docs/06_faqs/04_deployment_infrastructure/02_privateclouddeployment.md

 :::info
 The option to deploy on-premise is available only with the Enterprise Tier License
 :::

-## Is there any cost implication with private cloud hosting?

-Yes.
-GMetri licenses include hosting costs on GMetri servers.
-The ability to set up a private cloud to host XR experiences is only available on our Enterprise Tier.
-[Contact sales](https://www.gmetri.com/contact) to get a quotation today.

  ## Which network ports needs to open for a private cloud deployment?
  Ideally, within the cluster, communication needs to be open - i.e. all cluster nodes should be able to contact all ports of all other cluster nodes.